rjseymour66/documentation/content/en/docs/Golang/concurrency.md

 ### Sending and receiving

 There are bidirectional (send _and_ receive) and unidirectional (send _or_ receive) channels.
-Most channels are bidirectional--Go can implicitly convert a bidirectional channel to unidirectional when needed.
+Most channels are bidirectional--Go can implicitly convert a bidirectional channel to unidirectional.
 It is common to see a unidirectional channel as a function parameter or return type.
 The placement of the `<-` operator determines whether the channel sends or receives information.

-When the `<-` operator is to the left of the channel name, it is a receiving channel.
+When the `<-` operator is to the left of the channel name, it is a receiving (read) channel.
 The program reads or receives information from a read channel.
 You cannot send data into a receiving channel, you can only read from it:
 ```go
 var recChan <-chan any
 recChan = make(<-chan any)
 ```

-When the `<-` operator is to the right of the channel name, it is a sending channel.
-The program sends information to a send channel:
+When the `<-` operator is to the right of the channel name, it is a sending (write) channel.
+The program writes information to a send channel:
 ```go
 var sendChan chan<- any
 sendChan = make(chan<- any)